Water Safety Month

 One particularly effective way to promote water safety is to start teaching children basic swimming tips and rules starting at a young age.
 Not only can children and parents take a Safe Swimmer Pledge together, but also they should discuss water-safety rules (like following posted guidelines at the pool or listening to the lifeguard at the beach).
 By taking precautions like these, the chance of a preventable – and tragic – accident occurring lessens.

 As part of National Water Safety Month, the ARC, NRPA and the other organizations involved are also launching a multi-tier safety campaign, which involves educational programs, distributing water-safety materials and even more.
-To find out more about the resources that are available in your area, please visit the campaign website here: https://www.nationalwatersafetymonth.org/.
-If you have any other questions or concerns, please contact a representative at our firm directly.
+If you have other questions or concerns, please contact a representative at our firm directly.

-Philadelphia Product Liability Lawyers at Galfand Berger, LLP Represent Individuals in Water-Related Injuries or Death
+Philadelphia Products Liability Lawyers at Galfand Berger, LLP Represent Individuals in Water-Related Injuries or Death

 Sometimes it is hard to tell whether a water related injury or death was the result of negligence or a defective product, but our experienced attorneys at Galfand Berger can help answer your questions and determine who is responsible.
 With offices located in Philadelphia, Bethlehem, Lancaster, and Reading, we serve clients throughout Pennsylvania and New Jersey.
 To schedule a consultation, call us at 800-222-8792 or complete our online contact form.